Alibaba Cloud elbows into EMEA with new UK data centres

 "At Alibaba Cloud, we are – and always have been – committed to our customers.
 Our expansion into the United Kingdom, and by extension into Europe, is in direct response to the rapidly increasing demands we have seen for local facilities within the region," says Alibaba Cloud EMEA general manager Yeming Wang.

-"Using AI-powered and data-driven technology, our latest data centres will offer customers complete access to our wide range of cloud services from machine learning capabilities to predictive data analytics – ensuring that we continue to offer an unparalleled level of service.
+"Using AI-powered and data-driven technology, our latest data centers will offer customers complete access to our wide range of cloud services from machine learning capabilities to predictive data analytics – ensuring that we continue to offer an unparalleled level of service.
 We are incredibly proud to take this latest step in our continued investment in EMEA."

 Business continuity has been highlighted as a key focus, hence the dual availability zones to offer stronger disaster recovery options.
 The facilities also have 24/7 on-site support in addition to real-time monitoring and a ticketing system with SLA guarantees.

-The new data centres will offer the bulk of Alibaba Cloud product lines, and brings the company’s global footprint to 52 availability zones in 19 regions around the world – and Wang asserts there are more global regions to come.
+The new data centers will offer the bulk of Alibaba Cloud product lines, and brings the company's global footprint to 52 availability zones in 19 regions around the world – and Wang asserts there are more global regions to come.

 Freeform Dynamics distinguished analyst and director of engagement Tony Lock says Alibaba Cloud's establishment in the UK is a timely one.

 "The global cloud computing market is growing and increasing enterprise experience has led to a maturity of deployments.
 Today, with planning, global enterprises and organisations of all sizes are able to make informed and strategic decisions about their cloud investments,” says Lock.